fabric8io/kubernetes-client/doc/MIGRATION-v6.md

 ## Delete Behavior

+Deleting a collection is now implemented using a single delete call, rather than for each item.
+When the collection is namespaced and inAnyNamespace is used, in which case a call will be made to first determine the affected namespaces, and then a collection delete issued against each namespace.

+The result of the delete calls will be a List of StatusDetails rather than a boolean value.
+A best effort is made to process the response from the server to populate which items are deleted.
+This information is generally useful if you wish to implement some kind of blocking delete behavior - that is ensure the returned resources based upon a matching uid have been deleted.

-Deleting a collection / list will always return true and 404s on individual items will simply be ignored.
+/ list will always return true and 404s on individual items will simply be ignored.